Lynnwood, Washington: Education

 Public schools in Lynnwood are operated by the Edmonds School District, which also serves the cities of Edmonds, Mountlake Terrace, and Woodway.
 The district had an enrollment of approximately 20,847 students in 2014 and has 41 schools, of which 16 are located in or around Lynnwood.
 The Edmonds School District has three high schools located in the Lynnwood area: Lynnwood High School, Meadowdale High School, and Scriber Lake High School.
 The Lynnwood High School was originally located adjacent to Alderwood Mall, but moved to a new campus a mile (1 mi) east on North Road in northern Bothell.

 Lynnwood is also home to two post-secondary educational institutions.
 Edmonds College, established in 1967, offers two-year degree programs and other services.
 It enrolls an average of 11,100 students per quarter.
 Central Washington University offers four-year bachelor's degrees in select programs at its Lynnwood campus, which it has shared with Edmonds College since 1975.

-Lynnwood also has several private schools, both religious and secular, including The Soundview School, St, Thomas More Parish, and the Brighton School.
+Lynnwood also has several private schools, both religious and secular.
+These include The Soundview School, St. Thomas More Parish, and Soundview School.